shravan-kuchkula/udacity-data-eng-proj3/README.md

     ├── requirements.txt
     └── simulation.py
 ```
-**How to run this project?**:
+**How to run this project?**: There are 4 scripts that we need to run in order to simulate the flow of data from the sources through our pipeline and into the dashboard.

-- Run `python simulation.py`: To emit train arrival and turnstile events into Kafka.
-In addition to emitting these events, the simulation periodically retrieves the weather information and loads.
+- Run `python simulation.py`: This connect to the Kafka Cluster and create the necessary topics and then emits train arrival and turnstile events into Kafka.
+In addition to emitting these events, the simulation periodically retrieves the weather information and loads that into its corresponding topic.
+Finally, it also triggers the Kafka Connect component to retrieve data from postgres and store it in the appropriate topic.

 - Run `faust -A faust_stream worker -l info`: